Transforming for tomorrow

 Boosting Ireland’s economy and jobs with an expanded trans-Atlantic gateway

 Dublin Airport is an attractive gateway to the US for passengers originating in the UK and Europe.
 Flight times are shorter than UK and European airports and it’s the only European airport to ‘pre-clear’ passengers so they don’t need immigration checks on arrival in the US.
 By 2017, it was handling 30 million passengers a year – up 60 per cent on 2011.
+In order to maintain their growing value model, our diverse team of experts worked closely with Dublin Airport and Aer Lingus to improve hub operations at the airport.

 Aer Lingus had benefited from the location of Dublin Airport, boosting trans-Atlantic traffic by 56 per cent from 2015 to 2017.
 But the airport was increasingly reaching full capacity at the peak.
 Our forecasts for Aer Lingus showed they could only keep growing if the airport infrastructure also expanded.
 We had helped the airline become more efficient over the past three years by increasing automation and improving processes, significantly increasing on-time flights to 95 per cent.
 But this was not enough – to maintain their growing value model, they urgently need extra capacity.